stellio-hub/device-catalog/README.md

 1. Create a [fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) of this repository.
 2. Create a branch in your fork.
 3. Do your contribution/fix in this branch.
-4. Submit a pull request to merge your branch with the upstream reposutory (this one).
+4. Submit a pull request to merge your branch with the upstream repository (this one).